cccisi/NeurophSamples/README.md

   1) AdalineDigitsSample - In this sample MultiLayerPerceptron network is used for pattern recognition.
 Example teaches the adaline to recognize the 10 digits.
 It's based on a an example from Encog (Encog Examples/org.encog.examples.neural.adaline).

   2) ForestCoverType - In this sample MultiLayerPerceptron network is used for classification problem.
 It's based on a example from Encog (Encog Examples/org.encog.examples.neural.forest).
-The original data set and description can be found at link:  http://archive.ics.uci.edu/ml/machine-learning-databases/covtype/covtype.data.gz
+The original data set can be found at link:  http://archive.ics.uci.edu/ml/machine-learning-databases/covtype/covtype.data.gz.
+  Description of the data set can be found at link: http://archive.ics.uci.edu/ml/machine-learning-databases/covtype/covtype.info

   3) BrestCancerSample - In this sample MultiLayerPerceptron network is used for classification problem.
 It's based on a example from Weka.
-The original data set and description can be found at link: https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.data
+The original data set can be found at link: https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.data.
+  Description of the data set can be found at link: http://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.names

   4) DiabetesSample - In this sample MultiLayerPerceptron network is used for classification problem.
 It's based on a example from Weka.
-The original data set and description can be found at link: http://archive.ics.uci.edu/ml/machine-learning-databases/pima-indians-diabetes/pima-indians-diabetes.data
+The original data set can be found at link: http://archive.ics.uci.edu/ml/machine-learning-databases/pima-indians-diabetes/pima-indians-diabetes.data.
+  Description of the data set can be found at link: http://archive.ics.uci.edu/ml/machine-learning-databases/pima-indians-diabetes/pima-indians-diabetes.names

   5) GermanCreditDataSample - DiabetesSample - In this sample MultiLayerPerceptron network is used for classification problem.
 It's based on a example from Weka.
-The original data set and description can be found at link: https://archive.ics.uci.edu/ml/machine-learning-databases/statlog/german/german.data-numeric
+The original data set can be found at link: https://archive.ics.uci.edu/ml/machine-learning-databases/statlog/german/german.data-numeric.
+  Description of the data set can be found at link: https://archive.ics.uci.edu/ml/machine-learning-databases/statlog/german/german.doc

   6) IonosphereSample - In this sample MultiLayerPerceptron network is used for classification problem.
 It's based on a example from Weka.
-The original data set and description can be found at link: http://archive.ics.uci.edu/ml/machine-learning-databases/ionosphere/ionosphere.data
+The original data set be found at link: http://archive.ics.uci.edu/ml/machine-learning-databases/ionosphere/ionosphere.data.
+  Description of the data set can be found at link: http://archive.ics.uci.edu/ml/machine-learning-databases/ionosphere/ionosphere.names

   7) SegmentChallengeSample - In this sample MultiLayerPerceptron network is used for classification problem.
 It's based on a example from Weka.
-The original data set and description can be found at link: https://archive.ics.uci.edu/ml/machine-learning-databases/image/segmentation.data
+The original data set can be found at link: https://archive.ics.uci.edu/ml/machine-learning-databases/image/segmentation.data.
+  Description of the data set can be found at link: https://archive.ics.uci.edu/ml/machine-learning-databases/image/segmentation.names

   **All data sets are corrected to contains only numeric value.

   **Description of all samples can be also found in the project.

+## About Neuroph

+Neuroph is lightweight Java neural network framework to develop common neural network architectures.
+It contains well designed, open source Java library with small number of basic classes which correspond to basic NN concepts.
+Also has nice GUI neural network editor to quickly create Java neural network components.
+It has been released as open source under the Apache 2.0 license, and it's FREE for you to use it.

 ## Licence